 I personally do not like leaving my poor pup in the car, so I then decided to do some research on a dog-friendly beach.

 It was then that I discovered one of the friendliest dog beaches in San Diego County called Coronado Beach.

 It is here where I learned that all dog sizes are allowed on the designated dog beach.

 I wanted to do more research and find out exactly what areas in Coronado Beach are dog friendly and if dogs can be off-leash.

 Is the area fenced-in and safe?
 Hence, I decided to do more research.

 The Location of Coronado Dog Beach

 If you take Ocean Blvd and get to Sunset Park from Ocean Drive you will run right into the dog beach.
-It starts near the Sunset Park and ends at the U.S Naval Base station.
+It starts near Sunset Park and ends at the U.S. Naval Base station.